-The Department of Physical Science of Vavuniya Campus came into existence with the commencement of the Faculty of Applied Science in 1997.
-Initially, the department offered a degree programme named as Applied Mathematics and Computing.
+The Department of Physical Science of University of Vavuniya came into existence with the commencement of the Faculty of Applied Science in 1997.
+Initially, the department offered the course units for a degree programme named Applied Mathematics and Computing.
 Then the Information and Communication Technology Degree programme was introduced in 2006 for all streams of the advanced level students.
-The Applied Mathematics and Computing Degree programme was also revised and the three-year degree programme named as Applied Mathematics and Computing and four-year degree programme named as Computer Science.
+The Applied Mathematics and Computing Degree programme was also revised and the three-year degree programme named Applied Mathematics and Computing and four-year degree programme named Computer Science.

-The major commitment of the department is to provide up-to-date knowledge in Mathematics and Statistics, Computer Science, and Information Technology to undergraduate students through course work, practical classes, industrial training, and research projects.
-The Information and Communication Technology programme was revised as Information Technology degree programme in 2018 as decided by UGC, where the designator of the Information Communication Technology is assigned to Technology faculty degree programme which is newly introduced for Technology stream students.
-The department has been offering Bachelor of Science in Applied Mathematics and Computing, Bachelor of Science Honours in Computer Science, Bachelor of Science in Information Technology, and Bachelor of Science Honours in Information Technology from the academic year 2017/18 onwards based on the curriculum revision in 2018.
-The revised curricula are inline with the OBE-LCT, Sri Lanka Qualification Frame work (SLQF), IEEE-ACM, and SBS-IT guidelines and the curricula approved by the Council in 2018 and submitted to UGC for the approval and further action.
+The major commitment of the department is to provide up-to-date knowledge in Mathematics and Statistics, Computer Science, and Information Technology to undergraduates through coursework, practical sessions, industrial training, and research projects.
+The Information and Communication Technology programme was revised as Information Technology degree programme in 2018.
+The department has been offering the course units for the Bachelor of Science in Applied Mathematics and Computing, Bachelor of Science Honours in Computer Science, Bachelor of Science in Information Technology, and Bachelor of Science Honours in Information Technology from the academic year 2017/18 onwards based on the curriculum revision in 2018.
+The revised curricula are in line with the OBE-LCT, Sri Lanka Qualification Framework (SLQF), IEEE-ACM, and SBS-IT guidelines and the curricula approved by the Council in 2018.

-1.2 Officers of the University of Jaffna
+1.2 Officers of the University of Vavuniya

-Chancellor Prof.S.Pathmanathan
+Chancellor Dr.S.Mohanadas